 As men reach the age of 45, this is generally the time when many middle age men begin to experience changes in biological functions, such as symptoms of erectile dysfunction and symptoms of premature ejaculation.
-There are plenty of tv commercials and magazine ads touting the best ED treatment for men over 40, but the causes of ED are as varied as the treatment options.

 What is Erectile Dysfunction?

 Let’s start by answering the basic question, What is erectile dysfunction?
 Erectile dysfunction is a physical or mental condition that prevents a male from achieving or maintaining an erection suitable for sexual intercourse.

 ED in men over 40 is not always a condition to itself, but rather a symptom of a health issue, such as heart disease, Type 2 Diabetes, High Blood Pressure, low testosterone, or even thyroid disease.